SoftwareAG/c8y-docs/src/render/guides/users-guide/enterprise-edition/customization.html.md

 * true: Support user requests are enabled
 * false: Support user requests are disabled

+If support user access is enabled, support users can log into any subtenant as any user, unless overridden on subtenant level.
+Subtenant users cannot enable/disable access themselves.
+If support user access is disabled, support users can log in only to subtenants for which at least one user has explicitly enabled such access.

-* date until support user should remain enabled
+Moreover you can specify an explicit date in date format, until when support user activation should remain enabled.
+If no date is specified the value is set to "No Limit".

 In the **Validity limit** field, you can optionally specify the support duration, i.e. for how many hours support user access will be prolonged after each support user request from a subtenant user.
 Enter a number specifying the number of hours.
 The default value is 24 hours.

+The expiry date-time will be updated based on the duration specified in the **Validity limit** field, e.g. if the current expiry date-time is 01/09/2018 15:00 and duration has been kept at 24 hours, the enabling support user will update the expiry date to 01/10/2018 15:00.

-Details on support user requests and support user access for a tenant can be found in the **Properties** tab of the tenant, see [Managing tenants](/guides/users-guide/enterprise-edition/managing-tenants.)
+Details on the status of support user requests and support user access for a tenant can be found in the **Properties** tab of the tenant, see [Managing tenants](/guides/users-guide/enterprise-edition/managing-tenants.)

 ### <a name="branding"></a>Branding